cheerful/freckle-apidocs/content/v2/oauth.md

 client_id
 : *Required* **string**
-: The client ID you received from Freckle when you registered your application.
+: The client ID you received from Noko when you registered your application.

 client_secret
 : *Required* **string**
-: the client secret you received from Freckle when you registered your application.
+: the client secret you received from Noko when you registered your application.

 code
 : *Required* **string**
-: the code you received as a response in [step 2](#freckle-redirects-back-to-your-site-with-two-parameters).
+: the code you received as a response in [step 2](#noko-redirects-back-to-your-site-with-two-parameters).

 grant_type
 : *Required* **string**
 : Must be set to `authorization_code`.
 This is usually handled by an OAuth2 client library.

 redirect_uri
-: *Required if provided in [step 1](#redirect-users-to-request-freckle-access)* **string** : The URL pointing to your application where users will be redirected to after they have authorized your application to use their Freckle data.
-This must exactly match the value given in [step 1](#redirect-users-to-request-freckle-access).
+: *Required if provided in [step 1](#redirect-users-to-request-noko-access)* **string** : The URL pointing to your application where users will be redirected to after they have authorized your application to use their Noko data.
+This must exactly match the value given in [step 1](#redirect-users-to-request-noko-access).

 #### Reponse